11 Benefits of Owning Properties Under a Company

 Under IWAA, age skews towards the person with higher income.
 This implies a lower loan tenor as the older person is typically the one with higher income.

-if a father (with higher income) and son ask for a residential bank loan, it would mean that they would receive a shorter loan tenor.
+If a father (with higher income) and son ask for a residential bank loan, it would mean that they would receive a shorter loan tenor.

 On the other hand, purchasing commercial properties under a company is not restricted to IWAA as the bank typically recognises the youngest borrower.
 This means a longer loan tenor and a smaller monthly instalment.
 For investment properties that have rental yield, lower instalments are more affordable.
 If rental yield covers the instalments, Owners do not need to fork out their own money to repay monthly instalments.